 - End-to-end value chain integration to create more efficient and more profitable ways of operating.
 By bringing together all parties involved in product development, production and distribution under one roof (or online platform), companies will be able to automate processes more easily than ever before—which will enable them both save money and shorten production times while increasing quality control standards along every step of their operations process.

-- AI modelling/Big Data/Data Analytics: AI modelling is already being used extensively within the fashion industry because it can help predict trends based on previous market research data sets like those found on social media platforms such as Facebook & Instagram – but what’s next?
+- Improvements in AI modelling, Big Data, and Data Analytics.
+AI modelling is already being used extensively within the fashion industry because it can help predict trends based on previous market research data sets like those found on social media platforms such as Facebook & Instagram – but what’s next?
 As big data becomes even bigger (due largely due high volumes generated by mobile devices) there needs new methods developed which analyze these datasets effectively so we can learn from them instead of just relying solely upon intuition or experience alone.

 The apparel supply chain is a complex, ever-changing system that involves thousands of stakeholders.
 It can be a difficult job to manage these stakeholders and ensure quality and efficiency throughout all stages of production.

-Let us help make the process easier for you.
+Let us help simplify supply chain management for your fashion business.
 Speak to a WFX fashion consultant today to learn how your fashion business can become more efficient!